RichardStoker-USDA/crop-dashboard-poc/docs/index.md

 # Crop Dashboard Platform

-A full-stack enterprise platform for serving a data dashboard to multiple users with proper access control.
+A full-stack platform for serving a data dashboard to multiple users with proper access control.
 React frontend, FastAPI backend, encrypted SQLite database.

 The dashboard and data pipeline it wraps were created by the [Crop Sensing Group](https://github.com/crop-sensing) at UC Davis - specifically [Audrey Petrosian](https://github.com/ucpetrosian) and [Mina Swintek](https://github.com/mswintek).
 Their [original repo](https://github.com/crop-sensing/crop-dashboard) handles the agricultural sensor data processing and visualization.
 This platform provides the infrastructure to serve that dashboard to many stakeholders with authentication, permissions, and admin controls.

-This documentation focuses on the platform layer - the enterprise wrapper.
+This documentation focuses on the platform layer - the infrastructure wrapper.
 The dashboard content itself is theirs to maintain or swap out.

 ---